-Serena Williams takes the court for the first match of her last U.S. Open
+Serena Williams wins her first match of her last U.S. Open

-Serena Williams takes the court Monday night for her first match of what's anticipated to be her last U.S. Open.
+Serena Williams won her first match Monday night in what's anticipated to be her last U.S. Open.

-Williams will face Danka Kovinic at the Arthur Ashe Stadium in Flushing Meadows in New York City — the site of Williams' first U.S. Open win in 1999, when she was 17.
+Williams defeated Danka Kovinic 6-3, 6-3 at the Arthur Ashe Stadium in Flushing Meadows in New York City — the site of Williams' first U.S. Open win in 1999, when she was 17.

 Earlier this month, Williams, now 40, announced her plans to retire from tennis, after a decades-long career in which she dominated and transformed the women's game and that includes 23 Grand Slam singles titles.